 On the other hand, a design exposing no SPOF would force the attackers to compromise at least two unrelated weaknesses before scoring any gains, which buys you valuable early warning time.
 This is why elimination of SPOF is all critical to the protection of your crypto assets.
 This is also why a single hardware wallet by itself is by definition SPOF and therefore inherently risky.
 Besides eliminating all the SPOFs is only half of the story.
 There ought to be notifications or alarms in the first instance when your wallet was suspected of being under attack.
 Unfortunately this second half of the defense after eradicating SPOF is sorely missing.
 In Part III of this series we will introduce the Counterseal Wallet audit trail which monitors all activities conducted on the wallets as an alarm mechanism.

-Let's review why we feel so uneasy about storing our private keys in a "software" wallet, even when the software runs on some platforms is much more up to date with the latest hardware technology.
+Let's review why we feel so uneasy about storing our private keys in a "software" wallet, even when the software running on some platforms is much more up to date with the latest hardware technology.

 A hardware wallet has its own dedicated environment, which is more difficult to exploit aside from the risk of "supply chain attack".
 A software wallet, on the other hand, running on a generic platform such as iPhone, Android, Microsoft Windows or Apple Mac must share its operating environment with other applications that may be infected or malicious.
 The desktop or laptop are quite complicated and prone to exploits as the applications may be introduced to the platform without much quality assurance or safety guarantee.
 The smartphones such as iPhone or Android phones and many tablets all have their own digital App Store as the distribution channels, developed and maintained by their respective platform vendors, which improves this situation considerably.

-Assuming the wallet is implement in software, there are two popular attack vectors where the wallet software is most vulnerable.
+Assuming the wallet is implemented in software, there are two popular attack vectors where the wallet software is most vulnerable.
 Although they come in a variety of capabilities, capacities and form factors, their security models can be similarly outlined as in the diagram below, based on their respective architectures.
 (This diagram uses the Android smartphone as an example.):

 Applications run individually but share a well defined set of functions with other applications (screen, GPS, phone, camera, sound, accelerometer, VPN, keypads, notification, etc.).
 The interface between the applications and their intended functions is indicated by the "Function Sharing" arrow.
 Sandbox, permission, capabilities, intents, etc. are all constructs on this layer for this sharing of application functions.
 On the lower half of the layered design, all applications, shared functions and libraries access the foundational kernel services at the arrow of "Kernel Resource Sharing", notably for sharing virtual memory, caches, network buffers, files and disks.
-Under typical threat model, most of the attack surfaces situate at these two layers.
+Under typical threat models, most of the attack surfaces situate at these two layers.
 For instance, keylogger takes advantage of Function Sharing (through the accessibility suite on Android, not so common on iOS).
 Stealing data and private keys across virtual memory is possible over the Kernel Resource Sharing layer.
 The usable data need not be raw data from the virtual memory, it may take the form of shared-memory side channel attack directly accessible from certain proc files.
 The reported ingenious "UI State Inference" attack combining a sneak peek at the shared memory with a follow-up phishing display is well explained by its discoverers.
 Fortunately this attack requires the display of a fake screen and immediately transmits the stolen keystrokes to an external accomplice.
 The attack is often obvious to spot, as the fake phishing screen would cause the screen to glitch when the real application displays the real and largely same screen.
 This forces the attacker to hasten the use of the stolen keys immediately before the user notices the unusual glitches and launches counter actions.
-The attack surface would be greatly reduced if an audit trail is available to trigger the generation a new set of key materials.
+The attack surface would be greatly reduced if an audit trail is available to trigger the generation of a new set of key materials.

 The protection for this architectural sharing of the system functions is rigorously enforced by the platform itself, not unlike the situation of a jail where all prisons are monitored and controlled by the enforcer, namely the operating system.
 There are ways to break the rules of the operating system by "jailbreaking" it.
 Once broken, all rules and regulations are no longer faithfully enforced.